Maurice Henry Pappworth: Early life and education

-Born Maurice Henry Papperovitch on 9 January 1910, Pappworth was the seventh child in a family that included three sons and six daughters.
+Maurice Henry Papperovitch was born on 9 January 1910, Pappworth was the seventh child in a family that included three sons and six daughters.
 He graduated MB ChB (Hons) (Bachelor of Medicine and Bachelor of Surgery with honours) from Liverpool University's medical school in 1932 after previously studying at the Birkenhead Institute.
 In 1936, he received his MD degree (medical doctorate) and passed the MRCP exam (Membership of the Royal College of Physicians), after which he worked in several Liverpool hospitals in junior roles—including as a registrar under Henry Cohen.
 Before the Second World War, Pappworth sought an (unpaid) medical consultant role only to suffer from anti-Semitic discrimination, being told that "no Jew could ever be a gentleman" when he applied for a post in 1939.
 That position eventually went to a student whom he had coached for the MRCP exam.
 From 1941 to 1946, he served in the Royal Army Medical Corps, rising to the rank of lieutenant colonel and serving in Africa, Italy, Greece and finally India, where he ran a British general hospital.
 In 1946, Pappworth moved to London, where his applications for consultant posts in university teaching hospitals were rejected.
 He turned down several lesser posts before setting up as an independent consultant.
 In 1953, he married Jean Goldberg; the couple went on to have three daughters.